-This fascinating destination is not only popular due to its exciting close proximity to the mouth of the Amazon but also due to its captivating history.
+This fascinating cruise destination is not only popular due to its exciting close proximity to the mouth of the Amazon but also due to its captivating history.
 Manaus lies upriver from the mouth of the Amazon and is situated towards the convergence of the two major arteries forming the Amazon, known as Rio Negro and Rio Silmoes.
 This really is an irresistible attraction to travelers all over the world looking to experience something truly special.
 Manaus offers the opportunity of a lifetime to explore the Amazonian forest that lurks just outside the city confinements.

 The city has seen many dramatic rise and falls in its time.
 There was one point during the 19th century that Manaus became one of the wealthiest cities in the world due its incredible success within the rubber trade.
 Unfortunately this was not a long standing title and the city became unstable until Manaus was declared a duty-free zone.
 At this time the city began to thrive once more only it would be consumer electronics that formed the main part of the industry.